Logo

 Felipe Inostroza

-Title of the talk: Robotic Mapping and Simultaneous Localization and Mapping (SLAM)
+Title of the talk: Robotic Mapping and Simultaneous Localization and Mapping (SLAM) (slides)

-Hands-on @ICRA 2025
+Hands-on

 Harold Valenzuela and Carolina Silva